 Why is Toll Collect's invoice called a toll statement?Close>

 This is a matter of legal precision: The toll is a charge levied on you by the Federal Republic of Germany for the use of German motorways.
 The task of Toll Collect is simply to calculate the amount you have to pay, to collect your payment and to pass it on to the German government.
 Toll Collect therefore informs you of the accrued and payable toll charges, but does not issue actual "invoices" or "payment demands" in the legal sense.

-I have noticed some minor discrepancies when checking my toll statement.
-How have they come about?>
+I have noticed small differences when checking my toll statement.
+How do these occur?>

 Any discrepancies occurring on the toll statement can be attributed to the process of rounding the toll charges per segment to two decimal places for accounting purposes.
 The differences resulting from rounding will cancel each other out on long journeys – i.e. those which include a large number of individual route segments.